simra-project/simra-project.github.io/README.md

 Run local webserver with `python3 -m http.server`.
 This DOES NOT convert *.md* files to *.html* files, but you can open the *.html* files that are already there.

-It makes sense to [add a deploy-key](https://docs.github.com/en/developers/overview/managing-deploy-keys) for simra.project.github.io, so that we can push without having to enter passwords etc.
-Test the ssh connection with `ssh -T git@github.com`.
-Then add the ssh remote, e.g., via `git remote add ssh git@github.com:simra-project/simra-project.github.io.git` Now, we can push with `git push ssh master` without entering a password.
-There is script that does this: **./commit.sh**.

 Hint: you might have to create `~/.ssh/config`, if ssh-agent keeps forgetting they key:
 ```
 Host github.com